Vivswan/ECE-2372-Stock-Market-Prediction/README.md

 5. Sanitize and Filter Stock data
 6. Merge Sentiment and Stock data
 7. Filter the data
-8. Train model using L2 (to change the normalisation, change the normalize_dataset function in model/lstm.py)
+8. Train model using L2

 Then use analysis.m with matlab to analysis the results.